-(or 1 course for each semester of full-time enrollment)
+Health or Physical Education (or 1 course for each semester of full-time enrollment) 4 courses

 All full-time students, with exception of Online-Only students, those excluded by program requirements or personal hardship cases recommended by the Chair of the Physical Education Division and approved by the Vice President for Academic Affairs, are required to complete four courses in physical education for graduation.
 Each student, unless otherwise exempt, must take a health or physical education course for each semester of attendance as a full-time student up to a maximum of four courses.
 NOTE!
 The health or physical education requirement is four (4) courses regardless of the credit awarded in the course.
-A student.
+A student must take four courses regardless of the total number of credit hours accumulated.
 Veterans of more than one year of active military service may be given credit for four (4) courses of health or physical education upon presentation of Form DD 214 to the Registrar's Office.
 Veterans must make this request before enrolling in a health or physical education course.